adammurdoch/docmatic/README.md

 * Paragraphs - text only
 * Setext style headers - text only
-* Unordered lists - text only
+* Unordered lists - paragraphs only (no nested lists, headers, etc).

 DocBook 5
 ---------